veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 Only workspace admins can set up and remove validation for folders in File storage.

 ### Shared folders from other workspaces
-Other workspaces within the same tenant can share folders with your workspace and those folders can have validation enabled.
+Other workspaces can share folders with your workspace and those folders can have validation enabled.
 You will see them in File storage in the **Shared by other workspaces** tab.

 <figure>
 	<img src="assets/shared-validated-folder.png"/>